Irish American Vernacular English

 © 2006 Karen Ellis all rights reserved world wide.

-Then all the way to Sonoma County California where you find Boyes Springs, the original Jazz Water, originally used by First Nation People then the baseball players and musicians for it's healthy healing heat!
+From Kildare to Sonoma County California where you find Boyes Springs, where you'll find the the original Jazz Water, the hot bubbly water originally used by First Nation People then used by the baseball players and musicians for it's healthy healing heat!

 In the Irish language, the word Teas (pron. jass or chass, depending which Irish dialect you speak - means heat and passion.
-The Irish American American Vernacular English word "Jazz" was spelled like they thought they heard it pronounced.
+The Irish American American Vernacular English word "Jazz" was spelled the way Americans thought they heard it pronounced.
 How far back does can this word TEAS be traced?
-Reference:
+Reference: The Sanas of Teason.

 From East to West